ahopkins/structured-scopes/README.md

-# Structured Scope  (WIP)
+# Structured Scope

 ## Abstract

-This repository is meant to serve as a working outline of the generation of an abstract specification for the use of structured scopes in permission granting utilities.
+This repository is meant to serve as an abstract specification for the use of structured scopes in permission granting utilities.

 ## Introduction

 The goal of this endeavor is to standardize and define the meaning, and usage of "scopes" for implementation in an authorization utility.
-It is a work in progress and **does not currently have any license**, and may be subject to change at any time.
-All copyright and other rights are hereby reserved.
+It is [licensed](https://github.com/ahopkins/structured-scopes/blob/master/LICENSE) under the [CC0 1.0 Universal (CC0 1.0)
+Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/) All other copyrights and other rights, if any, are hereby reserved.

 ## Purpose

-The purpose of "scoping" is to provide a pass/fail response to a request for permission on a given, defined resource to authorized clients having the requisite permission level.
-A common application would be for permissioning on protected resources.
+The purpose of "scoping" is to provide a pass/fail response to a request for permission on a defined resource to authorized clients having the requisite permission level.
+A common application would be for permissioning on protected resources, for example, on web requests.

 ## Makeup of a scope